pfdubois/BridgeBidding/source/AdvancedMajor.rst

 :ref:`Reverse Drury <Reverse_Drury>`.
 In
 Reverse Drury, we bid 2♣! as a passed hand to show a limit raise or better of opener's major.
-In Two-Way, we bid 2♦! to show a limit raise with four or more trump, and reserve 2♣! to show a limit raise with exactly three card support.
+In Two-Way, we bid 2♦! to show a limit raise with four or more trump, and 2♣! to show a limit raise with exactly three card support.

 Bergen Raises